RamiAwar/dataline/README.md

 ## Who is this for?

-People who want to explore data, fast.
+Technical or non-technical people who want to explore data, fast.
+It also works for backend developers to speed up drafting SQL queries and explore new DBs.
 It's specially well-suited for businesses given it's security-first and open-source nature.

 ## What is it?